rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

         .withDefaultSubscription();
 ```

-This pattern is used in the samples since the code is compact and easy to follow.
-If you don't want to persist the credentials in a file, you can load them from your Java code from a secure source (such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) ) and initialize the `Azure` entry point using an [ApplicationTokenCredentials](https://github.com/Azure/azure-sdk-for-java/blob/master/AUTH.md#using-applicationtokencredentials) object.
+The samples use file-based authentication to keep the code compact and easy to follow.
+If you don't want to save the credentials in a file, you can load them from your Java code from a secure source (such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) ) and initialize the `Azure` entry point using an [ApplicationTokenCredentials](https://github.com/Azure/azure-sdk-for-java/blob/master/AUTH.md#using-applicationtokencredentials) object.

-<a name="Creatbles"></a>
+<a name="Creatables"></a>

-## Batch create resources with Creatables
+## Just in time resource creation with Creatables

-One of the challenges when creating or updating a resource in Azure is that you might need other Azure resources to configure it.
-A good example is reserving a public IP address and setting up a disk for a new virtual machine.
-You don't want create and verify the creation of each intermediate resource-all you really care about is the final result (in our case, the virtual machine).
+One challenge when creating or updating an Azure resource is that those resources require other resources to exist before they can be created or updated.
+An example is reserving a public IP address and setting up a disk when creating a new virtual machine.
+You don't want to verify the reservation of the address or the creation of the disk-you just want to the virtual machine to have those resources.

-Using asynchronous methods to create the resources is difficult because some Azures resources are fine to create in parallel but others need to be created in sequence, and it's not straightforward to know which is the case for your scenario.
-Concurrent code like this is also difficult to develop, debug, maintain, and extend later.
+Use `Creatable` objects to define Azure resources for use in your code but only create them when needed in Azure.
+Code written with `Creatable` objects offloads resource creation in the Azure environment to the management API, boosting performance.

-The management libraries provide a pattern to define Azure resources without immediately creating them using Creatable objects.
-Generate Creatable objects through the resource's `define()` verb, for example a public IP address:
+Generate `Creatable `objects through the resource collections' `define()` verb:

 ```java
 Creatable<PublicIPAddress> publicIPAddressCreatable = azure.publicIPAddresses().define(publicIPAddressName)